Ignite Change on your Campus. Become an Architect of Mattering.

-Dr. Bennison partners with administrators, faculty, students, and families to transform school cultures — moving communities from transactional to truly transformative through mattering-based approaches to service learning.
-Drawing on robust, evidence-based research and decades of hands-on experience, including founding the Office of Public Service at Trinity School (NYC) and co-founding The Mattering Movement, she provides strategic guidance and actionable programming rooted in what matters most.
+Dr. Bennison partners with administrators, faculty, students, and families to transform school cultures, moving communities from transactional to truly transformative through mattering-based approaches to curriculum, program design, and pedagogy.
+Drawing on robust, evidence-based research and decades of hands-on experience — including founding the Office of Public Service at Trinity School (NYC) and co-founding The Mattering Movement — she brings strategic guidance and actionable programming rooted in what matters most.

-From institutional vision-building to curriculum development and classroom practice, Dr. Bennison works alongside schools to strengthen what exists and bring bold ideas to life.
-At Trinity School (NYC), she created the Office of Public Service — a culture-shifting, K–12 service learning initiative engaging students, faculty, staff, and families that remains an integral part of school life today.
+From institutional vision-building to curriculum development and classroom practice, Dr. Bennison works alongside schools to strengthen what already exists and bring bold new ideas to life.

 • As Trinity School's founding Director of Public Service, Sarah skillfully balanced the inspirational creativity of a visionary innovator and the practical effectiveness of a savvy administrator to create and then develop transformational service learning opportunities for our school community.
 In creating and nurturing what came to be known as the School's "Community Circle Partnership," she developed experiential and academic programming that has proven thus far to be the most significant programmatic development in the school's fourth century.